fratric/Rules2Lab/README.md

 In order to instantiate several Prolog object without interferance between objects, the [Isolated Prolog](https://github.com/mortacious/pyswip-notebook/blob/master/pyswip_notebook/prolog_notebook.py) class is included in this repository.

 Development steps to create a new multi-agent based enviornmnet are described in Section 3 of the paper *Rules2Lab: from Prolog Knowledge-Base, to Learning Agents, to Norm Engineering*.
 To summarize these steps:
-1. Define agent types, state variables, observable states, action constraints, and (optionally) state transitions, terminating states, or reward functions, in a Prolog file (see [benchmarks/dataSharing/rules.pl](https://github.com/fratric/Rules2Lab/blob/master/benchmarks/dataSharing/rules.pl)).
+1. Define agent types, state variables, observable states, action constraints, and (optionally) state transitions, terminating states, or reward functions, in a Prolog file (see [benchmarks/dataSharing/rules.pl](https://github.com/fratric/Rules2Lab/blob/master/benchmarks/dataSharing/rules.pl) for example).
-2. Define the initial state of the environment in a Prolog file (see [benchmarks/dataSharing/initialState.pl](https://github.com/fratric/Rules2Lab/blob/master/benchmarks/dataSharing/initialState.pl)).
+2. Define the initial state of the environment in a Prolog file (see [benchmarks/dataSharing/initialState.pl](https://github.com/fratric/Rules2Lab/blob/master/benchmarks/dataSharing/initialState.pl) for example).
-3. Implement a reset function in Python (see [environments/dataSharing/dataSharing.py](https://github.com/fratric/Rules2Lab/blob/master/environments/dataSharing/dataSharing.py) ), resetting the environment into the initial state.
+3. Implement a reset function in Python (see [environments/dataSharing/dataSharing.py](https://github.com/fratric/Rules2Lab/blob/master/environments/dataSharing/dataSharing.py) for example), resetting the environment into the initial state.
-4. Implement a step function in Python, and a state terminating method (see environments/dataSharing/dataSharing.py).
+4. Implement a step function in Python, and a state terminating method (see [environments/dataSharing/dataSharing.py](https://github.com/fratric/Rules2Lab/blob/master/environments/dataSharing/dataSharing.py) for example).
-5. (Optionally) to be consistent with the Gymnasium standard, implemnet _is_done, _truncate, _get_obs, and _get_info, methods and make your environment a sub-class of the gymnasium class.
+5. (Optionally) to be consistent with the Gymnasium standard, implemnet _is_done, _truncate, _get_obs, and _get_info, methods and make your environment a sub-class of the gymnasium class (see [environments/dataSharing/dataSharing.py](https://github.com/fratric/Rules2Lab/blob/master/environments/dataSharing/dataSharing.py) for example).

 Additionally, usage of Python language allows for utilization of commonly used data-processing and visualization packages.
 This requires only instalation of few Python packages, e.g., networkx to visualize the knowledge base as a knowledge graph.
-Since the ConstraintsHandler class can be queried for allowed actions, developed environment can be using a simple zero-intelligence random agent (see randomAllowedAction method in environments/dataSharing/dataSharing.py)
+Since the ConstraintsHandler class can be queried for allowed actions, developed environment can be using a simple zero-intelligence random agent (see randomAllowedAction method in (see [environments/dataSharing/dataSharing.py](https://github.com/fratric/Rules2Lab/blob/master/environments/dataSharing/dataSharing.py) for example))

 ### Implementing RLlib agents

-If the prolog-based environmnet is compatible with Gymnasium standard (see step 5 in previous subsection), then it is possible to utilize RLlib library.
+If the prolog-based environmnet is compatible with Gymnasium standard (see step 5 in previous subsection), then it is possible to utilize deep reinforcement learning [RLlib library](https://docs.ray.io/en/latest/rllib).
-This requires installation of several requirements (see Ray and RLlip website for more info).
+This requires installation of several requirements (see [Ray](https://docs.ray.io/en/latest/ray-overview/installation.html) website for installation guide).

 ### Normative analysis of the simulation output

 Definition of action constraints and other related concepts in Prolog allows for flexible modification of normative policies in the environment on run-time.
-In the folder norm_analysis, you may find classes helping to perform inductive logic programming (ILP) based on simulation output of agents' behaviors.
+In the folder [norm_analysis](https://github.com/fratric/Rules2Lab/blob/master/norm_analysis), you may find classes helping to perform inductive logic programming (ILP) based on simulation output of agents' behaviors.
-To perform ILP, we use the Popper package.
+To perform ILP, we use the [Popper](https://github.com/logic-and-learning-lab/Popper) package.
-For the full example, see benchmarks/dataSharing/experiment.ipynb.
-Note that the latest version of Popper is rather difficult to install using the Conda environment.
+For the full example, see see [benchmarks/dataSharing/experiment.ipynb](https://github.com/fratric/Rules2Lab/blob/master/benchmarks/dataSharing/experiment.ipynb) for example.
+Note that the latest version of Popper is rather difficult to use with the Conda environment.
 For this reason, we redundantly include older version of Popper into this repository.